cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

-  * `domain` Not required, but if you want the Elastic IP allocated in VPC, you need make `vpc` the value of this property.
+  * `domain` Not required, but if the Elastic IP must be allocated in the VPC, make `vpc` the value of this property.

 **Mapped Operations:**